 - 1/2 cup plain yogurt

 - In a medium bowl, whisk together the turmeric, cayenne, salt, and oil.
 Drop in the cubes of paneer and toss to coat with the spice mixture.
 Let this marinate for a few minutes while prepping the rest of the ingredients.

-- Cook the spinach in a microwave safe dish, either according to package directions (if frozen) or microwaved for a few minutes with a few tablespoons of water (if fresh).
-Drain the spinach, squeezing out all excess moisture, and chop finely.
+- Cook the spinach in a microwave-safe dish, either according to package directions (if frozen) or microwaved for a few minutes with a few tablespoons of water (if fresh).
+Drain the spinach, squeezing out all excess moisture with a kitchen towel, and chop finely.

 - Place a large nonstick skillet over medium heat.
 Add the paneer as the pan warms.
 After a few minutes, flip the paneer; each piece should be golden brown on one side.
 Fry for another few minutes, then remove the paneer from the skillet with a slotted spoon, leaving the oil in the pan.

 - Add the onions, garlic, and ginger to the remaining oil.
 Saute this mixture for several minutes until dark brown – about 15 minutes.
 If the mixture starts to dry out, add a few tablespoons of water.

 - Add in the garam masala, coriander, and cumin.
 Sprinkle a little water in to keep the spices from burning.
-Cook about 5 minutes, stirring frequently.
+Cook for about 5 minutes, until fragrant, stirring frequently.

 - Add the spinach and stir well.
-Add a little salt to taste, a quarter cup of water, and cook for 5 minutes with the lid off.
+Add a little salt to taste, a quarter cup of water, and cook for 5 minutes.

 - Turn off the to low and stir in the yogurt.
-Once the yogurt is mixed into the spinach, add the paneer.
+Once the yogurt is mixed with the spinach, add the paneer.
 Cover and cook until everything is warmed through.